 The facilities of the Club include:-

-a) A pleasant lounge bar area, with seating for about 100, in which to enjoy a drink or meal at lunchtimes and Thursday or Friday evenings.
+a) A pleasant lounge bar area, with seating for about 100, in which to enjoy a drink or meal at lunchtimes and Thursday or Friday 11.30am to 7pm.

-b) Five full size snooker tables situated in three rooms, which allows social snooker for any member.
-We also have three thriving and successful snooker teams playing in the East Yorkshire & North Humberside Snooker Leagues.
+b) Five full size snooker tables, situated in three recently refurbished rooms, which allows social snooker for any member.
+We also have four thriving and successful snooker teams playing in the East Yorkshire & Malcolm Acaster (North Humberside) Monday Snooker Leagues.
 We regularly host Internal Competitions run for the Members.

-c) A popular Golf section that has about forty members who play at several different courses throughout the spring and summer period.
+c) A popular Golf section who play at several different courses throughout the spring and summer period.